Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Surfshark showed a 1.7 times increase in ping in the near server test and 23 times in the far server test, while IPVanish had 3 times and 25 times respectively.
 Keep in mind that results will differ depending on the location they’re performed at.

-Based on the results of this test, Surfshark showed better ping results when testing with nearby servers, while far-away server results didn’t show a meaningful difference.
+Based on the test results, Surfshark showed better ping results when testing with nearby servers, while far-away server results didn’t show a meaningful difference.
 However, location is one of the most important factors in determining speed, so be wary of where you perform the speed test.

 Also, it’s important to note that internet speed has several bottlenecks, two of which are the quantity and location of the servers.